 Pondering these questions led Tom Albanese to write and direct Charming.
 After no success with the script in Hollywood, he wasn’t about to give up.
-Instead, he recruited help from friends to bring it to life.
-And if you ask me, this was infinitely better than anything Hollywood could have done!
+Instead, he recruited help from some friends to bring it to life.
+If you ask me, this was infinitely better than anything Hollywood could have done!
 Charming is the result of a dedicated, caring, and passionate group of people, and whilst watching it you can see their enthusiasm.
 This film was made because they were determined for it it to exist, which is a story just as inspiring as Prince Charming’s quest for true love.

 I was able to interview Tom about his journey with Charming to learn more about his ideas behind the film and his thoughts on fairy tales and storytelling.